johntrigg/picoctf-2023-writeups/picoctf2023.md

 Yields the flag.

-# Ready Gladiator 0
+# picoCTF Ready Gladiator 0

 This marks a series of three challenges based on the game "core wars".
 In core wars, you think of the game as two programs "fighting" each other.

 The goal here is to make a warrior that always loses.
 To do this, we simply change the "1" in the imp.red program they give us, to a 0.
 This causes the other program to "win" in the context of core wars rules.
 Why?
 Because of the way the imp works - it is moving and copying itself.
 Our program isn't.

-# Ready Gladiator 1
+# picoCTF Ready Gladiator 1

 Now, we need to actually make something that wins.
 If you do some research onto "core wars", you get into a rabbit hole.
 It's an interesting strategy game, with a lot of depth.
 More importantly, there's a lot of dicussion on it.
 The "imp.red" we are given is actually a classical warrior in the context of the game.
 As such, there is documentation on beating it.